 M Syeed: The journey has been amazing.
 I never expected such an enthusiastic response from people all over the world.
 I’m grateful that I could be part of bringing the Kashmiri story to the international stage.

-There is a new change in Kashmir, where people are coming up with their stories about Kashmir through writing, art, photography, film making.
+There is a new change in Kashmir, where people are coming up with their stories about Kashmir through writing, art, photography, and filmmaking.
 How do you see this trend?